vanya-rawat/vanya-rawat.github.io/_posts/2018-03-24-Tessellation.markdown

 ![a015_vanya_tessellation](https://user-images.githubusercontent.com/36835039/37865139-4fbcf4e2-2f9e-11e8-8059-6a52f5fc3abb.jpg)

 Thanks for visiting!
-Please let me know what you think of my work.
+Please let me know what you think of my work in the comments section below.

 {% if page.comments %}